Ennoriel/svelte-reveal.js/README.md

 reveal.js is a window based library and is not SSR friendly.
 Though, it still works with static rendering!

+Please, use v1 for Svelte 3 and 4 and v2 for Svelte 5.

 ## Installation

 Install svelte-reveal.js with your favorite package manager